 In 1959 Frank Barry moved to Mexico to work for the American Friends Service Committee.
-Fresh out of college, he arrived with a rucksack, a Rolleicord, a tripod, and a quest: to visit and photograph every line of the National Railways of Mexico (NdeM) that still ran steam.
+Fresh out of college, he arrived with a rucksack, a Rolleicord camera, a tripod, and a quest: to visit and photograph every line of the National Railways of Mexico (NdeM) that still ran steam.
 He spent every weekend and vacation traveling mostly on foot, climbing trees and cliffs to get the right shot, sometimes riding on top of boxcars, or in the engine cab—taking photos and collecting stories.
 By the end of two years, he had traveled in 26 of Mexico’s 31 states and territories to cover nearly every steam-operated route on the NdeM.

 Years later, revisiting his photos for an exhibit at the Johnson Museum of Art, he saw things he hadn’t noticed before: women wearing rebozos with children on their backs; a campesino with his burro alongside the tracks; a little boy riding an engine being turned by hand like a merry-go-round.